zriyansh/signoz.io/docs/tutorial/writing-clickhouse-queries-in-dashboard.md

 ---
-id: writing-clickhuse-queries-in-dashboard
+id: writing-clickhouse-queries-in-dashboard
-title: Clickhouse queries for building dashboards
+title: ClickHouse queries for building dashboards
 description: Example clickhouse queries to run analytics on observability data
 ---

 SigNoz gives you ability to write powerful clickhouse queries to plot charts.
-You can run sql queries supported by clickhouse to extract immense value out of your distributed tracing data or logs data.
+You can run SQL queries supported by ClickHouse to extract immense value out of your distributed tracing data or logs data.

 Sharing a few examples of some queries which might be helpful in building dashboards.

 ### GroupBy a tag/attribute in distributed tracing data